- On July 27, 2022

 WHO WERE THE NAZCANS

-The Nazcans were a tribe that settled in the coastal desert of southern Peru, having as its capital the city of Cahuachi, a large religious center built with mudbricks, covering in its heydays over 24 square kilometers.
-Its pyramids, temples, plazas, and terraces once received hundreds of pilgrims from the nearby valleys.
+The Nazcans were a tribe that settled in the coastal desert of southern Peru, having as its capital the city of Cahuachi.

-Besides the bizarre figures etched on the desert, the Nazca people achieved their reputation for the elaboration of colorful and fine pottery, some for domestic use and others more elaborated for social and religious purposes.
+Besides the bizarre figures etched on the desert, the Nazcans achieved their reputation for the elaboration of colorful pottery.

 The vessels reflected their daily life, their gods, flora, and fauna, and also show some of the same figures that appear in the Nasca desert.